3-Hz/openconflict/README.md

 # OpenConflict

-OpenConflict is a real-time conflict data visualizer, integrating ACLED data with other metrics to illustrate the wide reaching effects of global conflict
+OpenConflict is a real-time conflict data visualizer, integrating ACLED data with other metrics to illustrate the wide reaching effects of armed conflict